keptn/keptn/docs/developer/local_cluster_setup.md

-# Setup local cluster for testing
+# Set up a local cluster for testing

 1. Set ENV Vars
    ````